TincanPipPip/Syd/README.md

 Enabling XML sitemap
 Enable XML sitemap for every CT individually (D8 defaults all CTs as excluded) through the XML module settings.
 Exclude the 404 page from the node settings when editing the page.
-Linkit/ Paste with word need some settings added to it but it’s a useful module to have.
-Example of Linkit module setting here
-Once that’s done the CKEditor need to be configured to use the newly created linkit profile (admin/config/content/formats/manage/full_html)
-Also we usually add the Paste with Word option to the CKEditor too Create any basic TWIG node templates (just outputting the fields needed - almost no HTML) At the end (before handing the project to the designer) add permission as they usually are quite specific, kept in config and for better consistency it is good adding them at the end.

 Metatag setup (usually standard for all sites and applicable to all CTs) I usually set the body field and image field of every CT as mandatory so we are sure there will be content to display if the page is shared anywhere.
 Sometimes this information is not shown on the front end but it’s important to be there (because of the Social Media & SEO).
 Set up path aliases for all the CTs, usually they follow the menu structure but for all Event pages or Blog pages, for example, we set up custom ones.
 Also, for pages like these (with a custom aliases) we create menu rules using the menu_position module.

-Setting up export/import functionality
-Create a local.settings.php file in the default folder where the settings.php is (template here) Change the details of it - DBNAME, USERNAME, PASSWORD, HASHSALT_MUST_BE_COPIED_FROM_THE_SETTINGS.PHP All settings.php have one unique hash salt code. (just look up for ‘hash_salt’ in the settings.php) Create a config folder (if not already there) on the same level where docroot is (your_new_site/config) Export the config.
-There is a document for this workflow here.
 Config management
 Almost everything is treated as config in D8 except:
 Block content